 This tour gives you a chance to spot platypus at Yungaburra and will show you the main highlights of Atherton Tablelands, including the curtain fig and Milaa Milaa falls.

 Where to Stay When Visiting Atherton Platypus Park

 A lot of visitrs to this area will be staying in the big tourist towns of Cairns and Port Douglas.
 The beaches between these two centres also have their fair share of hotels.
 Others will be road tripping far north Queensland, some will be camping.
 We have accommodation suggestions below.

 Using our links allows you to compare prices on the same hotel across multiple booking engines.
-These are affiliate links and earn us commission to provide you with our website, they cost you nothing.

 Budget, backpackers and camping, check out iconic Dougies.